Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Upgrading-from-2022.1-to-2022.2.md

 Previously, Materials did not contain a refraction result unless you configured a Reflection Probe and the GameObject was within the probe's extents.

 Unity now uses the bounding box of an object as a fallback approximation to compute the Refraction.
 When you upgrade a project, refractive objects that are not within the extents of a Reflection Probe demonstrate this improved behavior.

+## Material Ball

+The old material ball one has been modified to remove all references to the old logo.

+The new material ball with the new unity logo can be accessed from com.unity.render-pipelines.high-definition\Runtime\RenderPipelineResources\Prefab.